-Butterflies are more than just beautiful insects with wings: they play a vital role in the production of flowering plants which means without butterflies there are many, many plants that would not flower, fruit and seed.
-Give these jewel-toned pollinators a place to call home with a few ideas for creating a pollinator-friendly space no matter how much space you have.
+Butterflies are more than just beautiful insects with wings: they play a vital role in the production of flowering plants which means without butterflies many, many plants would not flower, fruit and seed.
+Give these jewel-toned pollinators a place to call home with a few ideas for creating a butterfly garden no matter how much space you have.
 Scroll down to get the dirt.

 Top 4 Ways Anyone Can Help

 Be poison-free.
 Do not use pesticides of any kind, anywhere.
 This includes nearby lawns and other garden beds.
 We promise, where there’s a problem there is a non-toxic solution.
 Click here for ideas on pesticide-free bug control.

 When in doubt, go native.
 Planting native flowering plants and shrubs help sustain native populations.
 We’ve offered a few suggestions here for butterfly-friendly flowering plants that do good in most climates (some of which may be native to your neck of the woods) and are generally not invasive, but it is always good to cross-check with your local garden center or native plant society.
 One man's annual can easily become another one's nightmare weed.